Utau: Configuration

-The editor is capable of placing notes, entering phonemes, and changing pitch and volume on the piano roll.
+The editor is capable of placing notes, entering phonemes, and changing pitch and volume on a piano roll.
 Only one track can be created in UTAU, and notes cannot be placed on top of each other.
+Because a human cannot say two different things at the same time, this is also true for a Utauloid.
 By default, only notes are displayed on the piano roll, but display settings can be changed to show the pitch curve, volume intensity, envelope, and flags.
 UTAU uses flags to change aspects of the voice, such as with low-pass and high-pass filters, and reducing or adding breathiness.
 These flags differ depending on the resampler used.
 Score information and data in the voicebank is processed with a resampler and wavtool based on the score created with the editor.
 Only one resampler can be utilized in a single .ust file.
 A formant filter is used to control changes in voice quality, which can be turned off.

 The audio file to be loaded in is found by matching the symbols on the note with the audio file name in the voice library.
 However, a prefix.map file can change which subfolder the sample is taken from.
 The pitch of the synthesized voice is adjusted according to the difference between the original sound file and the pitch of the note in the editor.
 UTAU uses formant filters to prevent extreme changes in voice quality, which can be disabled.
 Batch processing is used to generate multiple notes at once.
 Cache files are created during this process.
 Depending on the resampler, the amount of cache files may increase.
 There are settings in the menu to delete cache files when the program is closed, or after a certain period of time.

 There are built-in plugins which can automatically merge vowels, and the "Omakase/A la carte" settings which can add automatic pitch and vibrato to an entire file.
-Other plugins created by users can be added into the software, which perform various functions.
+Other plugins created by users can also be added into the software.
 The colors of the editor can also be changed in the setting.ini file.